vokhidovhusan/installations/OpenCV/opencv_on_windows_10.md

 ## Installation
 1. Once you download the installer, double click on it to extract.
-2. Choose the path you want to extract.
+2. Choose the path where you want to extract.
 ![alt text](https://github.com/martianvenusian/installations/blob/master/OpenCV/installation_01.png?raw=true)